Multi-species optically addressable spin defects in a van der Waals material

+We can now address the question of the spin multiplicity of the $\C$ defect, making use of the fact that the Rabi flopping frequency ($\Omega_C$) directly depends on the spin quantum number ($S$) of the driven species according to $h\Omega_C=f(S)g_C\mu_BB_1$ where $B_1$ is the magnitude of the driving field and $f(S)$ is a dimensionless function of $S$.
+To calibrate $B_1$, we measure the Rabi frequency of the $S=1$ $\VB$ ensemble, which is given by $h\Omega_V=g_V\mu_BB_1/\sqrt{2}$ where $g_V=2.00\approx g_C$ is the $\VB$ $g$-factor~\cite{GottschollNM2020}, and compare it to $\Omega_C$, measured at the same resonance frequency $f_r$ [Fig.~\ref{fig2}(a)] to ensure $B_1$ is identical in both Rabi measurements.
+We find that $\Omega_C$ is consistently smaller than $\Omega_V$, with a ratio $\Omega_C/\Omega_V\approx1/\sqrt{2}$ that reveals the $S=\sfrac{1}{2}$ character of the $\C$ defect's magnetic resonance [Fig.~\ref{fig2}(e)].
+Consequently, we can rule out a pure $S=1$ or $S=3/2$ system, which would give $\Omega_C/\Omega_V=\sqrt{2}$ (blue box, see SI Sec.~V.A for a detailed discussion).

+Rather than a single $S=\sfrac{1}{2}$ system, which is not normally expected to give rise to ODMR, we propose a more specific interpretation whereby the $\C$ defect would instead involve a pair of weakly coupled $S=\sfrac{1}{2}$ particles (e.g.\ two unpaired electrons).
+Such a system also satisfies $\Omega_C/\Omega_V=1/\sqrt{2}$~\cite{McCamey2010}, while providing a more natural explanation for the ODMR contrast by invoking different photon absorption/emission probabilities for the singlet and triplet configurations of the spin pair~\cite{Davies1988,Boehme2003,McCamey2008}.
+In this scenario, the optical readout would distinguish the parallel spin states (pure triplet states $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$) from the anti-parallel states (singlet-triplet mixtures of $\ket{\uparrow\downarrow}$ and $\ket{\downarrow\uparrow}$).
+In the SI, we provide evidence supporting the spin pair theory (Sec.~V.E and Fig.~S12).

+So far we have used the $\VB$ and $\C$ spin ensembles independently.
 We now study the dynamics and interplay between the two spin species.
-To this end, we use again a single-crystal hBN sample containing both $\VB$ and $\C$ spins, and apply a magnetic field to tune the $\ket{0}\leftrightarrow\ket{-1}$ transition of the $\VB$ spins in resonance with the $\ket{\uparrow}\leftrightarrow\ket{\downarrow}$ transition of the $\C$ spins [Fig.~\ref{fig3}(a)].
-At the resonant field of $B_z=(hD)/((g_C+g_V)\mu_B)\approx62$\,mT where $g_V=2.00$ is the $\VB$ $g$-factor~\cite{GottschollNM2020}, the two spin ensembles can exchange energy causing an increased relaxation of their respective spin populations [Fig.~\ref{fig3}(a)], a process known as cross-relaxation (CR)~\cite{Hall2016,Broadway2018}.
+To this end, we use again a single-crystal hBN sample containing both $\VB$ and $\C$ spins, and apply a magnetic field to tune the $\ket{0}\leftrightarrow\ket{-1}$ transition of the $\VB$ spins in resonance with the $\ket{\uparrow}\leftrightarrow\ket{\downarrow}$ transition of the $\C$ spins [Fig.~\ref{fig3}(a), here $\ket{\uparrow}$ and $\ket{\downarrow}$ refer to the states of either of the spin pair partners].
+At the resonant field of $B_0=hD/[(g_C+g_V)\mu_B]\approx62$\,mT, the two spin ensembles can exchange energy causing an increased relaxation of their respective spin populations [Fig.~\ref{fig3}(a)], a process known as cross-relaxation (CR)~\cite{Hall2016,Broadway2018}.